Only the Young (Journey song): Reception

 Cash Box said that the single is "Journey at its very best."

 Chart performance

-The song was eventually released as a single (which reached No. 9 on the Billboard Hot 100 chart, in March 1985) and appeared on the soundtrack to the 1985 film Vision Quest.
+"Only the Young" by Journey was eventually released as a single (which reached No. 9 on the Billboard Hot 100 chart in March 1985) and appeared on the soundtrack to the 1985 film Vision Quest.
 It also reached No. 3 on the Mainstream Rock chart.
 The song's lyrical theme focuses on young people and the hope and future they all have in front of them.
 The song was featured later as a bonus track on the 2006 CD reissue of Frontiers.

-Scandal version

-The song was also recorded by American rock band Scandal in 1984.
-The song was featured on their album Warrior.